klaftertief-symphony/language_redirect/README.md

 ## Installation & Updating ##

 **This extensions modifies the `.htaccess` file.
-You schould always make a backup before you install the extension or update the preferences.**
+You should always make a backup before you install the extension or update the preferences.**

 Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.